brandongore/SQLDefuzzer/README.md

 ```
 podman network create --driver bridge defuzzer-bridge-network
 ```
-creating a user-defined bridge network for your container

 Run the image with the isolated bridge network
 ```
 podman run --network defuzzer-bridge-network -p 5000:5000 sqlfluff-defuzzer-app